FIH Pro League 2023: India vs Belgium preview, head-to-head, prediction and streaming details

 India

-RP Sreejesh, Krishan Pathak, Harmanpreet Singh, Amit Rohidas, Sumit, Mandeep Mor, Jarmanpreet Singh, Gurinder Singh, Sanjay, Akashdeep Singh, Mandeep Singh, Shamsher Singh, Manpreet Singh, Hardik Singh, Vivek Sagar Prasad, Dilpreet Singh, Rabichandra Singh Moirangthem, Lalit Upadhyay, Abhishek, Sukhjeet Singh, S Karthi, Rajkumar Pal, Gurjant Singh, Simranjeet Singh
+RP Sreejesh, Harmanpreet Singh, Amit Rohidas, Sumit, Akashdeep Singh, Mandeep Singh, Shamsher Singh, Manpreet Singh, Hardik Singh, Lalit Upadhyay, and Sukhjeet Singh

 Belgium

-Vincent Vanasch, Alexander Hendrickx, Loick Luypaert, Arthur van Doren, Arthur de Sloover, Felix Denayer, John John Dohmen, Simon Gougnard, Cedric Charlier, Tom Boon, Florent van Aubel
+Vincent Vanasch, Alexander Hendrickx, Loick Luypaert, Arthur van Doren, Arthur de Sloover, Felix Denayer, John John Dohmen, Simon Gougnard, Cedric Charlier, Tom Boon, and Florent van Aubel.

-RP Sreejesh, Harmanpreet Singh, Amit Rohidas, Sumit, Akashdeep Singh, Mandeep Singh, Shamsher Singh, Manpreet Singh, Hardik Singh, Lalit Upadhyay, Sukhjeet Singh

-However, the Indian team have been more consistent in the recent games and will start the game as firm favourites.

-Match Prediction: India to win Match 37 of the Men’s FIH Pro League.
+Belgium and India's match is expected to be a fiercely competitive contest because both teams are determined to win.
+Belgium has an advantage due to their recent success and strong team dynamics, but India will be desperate to recover from two straight defeats and should not be underrated.

+Expect a closely fought battle, with Belgium's depth and experience ultimately winning out in a close victory.

-Belgium vs India Live Telecast Details, Channel List & Live Score Details
+India vs Belgium Live Telecast Details, Channel List & Live Score Details

 TV: Star Sports Network